nomilous/notice/spec/notice/README.md

 ```

 * Emitting a capsule with a promise waiting behaves similarly to the node style example but with an additional capacity to receive control notifications.
-* Each **capsule is assigned a uuid when it is created**.
-It will be available to all local and remote middleware functions that receive this capsule as it traverses the system.
-* the uuid is hidden from serializers and protected from changes once created.
-* `config.capsule[type].before` can be assigned an async hook function to pre-assign the uuid
-* More on the [./capsule](./capsule) TODO_LINKS

 Using the middleware pipeline